codywickman2/CSSE-370/log.md

         - Based on the user choice, request additional information through an API.

-        - Present something based on the additional information.
+        - Present something based on the additional information

+PHASE #7:

+  Test Cases

+    A. Run your website through the OWASP Zap tool and submit a screenshot showing that you have addressed any risks that you are able to control (not server-side vulnerabilities).